Mortgage interest rates in the Netherlands

 The loan-to-value ratio (LTV) is the comparison between the property’s value and the mortgage amount.
 To offset their risk, banks will adjust the interest margin proportionally to the LTV percentage.

 In the Netherlands, the maximum mortgage that can be obtained on a house is 100% of the house’s market value.
-Thus, applying for a mortgage at 100% LTV will result in the highest interest rate.
-Conversely, a lower mortgage amount will result in a lower interest rate.
+So if you apply for a mortgage at 100% LTV, you will face a higher interest rate.
+By putting savings into the property and borrowing less, you can reduce the rate you will have to pay.

-Our team of experts would be delighted to assist you by providing additional information and answering any inquiries you may have.
+Our team of experts are happy to provide additional information and answer any questions you may have.
 You can contact us by phone at +31 70 5118788 or by filling out our contact form.
-We look forward to hearing from you and helping you make an informed decision about investing in the Dutch property market.

 Name(Required)